-Interns: Brent Harwell Email: bvharwel@g.clemson.edu
+Interns: Brent Harwell, CUSN Email: bvharwe@g.clemson.edu

-Mary Jones, CUSN mnj2@g.clemson.edu
+Aubree Bartlett, CUSN aubreeb@g.clemson.edu

 Catalog Description:

 This course is designed to introduce students to nursing and the application of computer technology in the delivery of health care.
 The course will cover existing computer health care applications, emerging trends, and forecast future needs.
 Social and ethical issues related to technology will be discussed.